Oliver Lewis

-Oliver Lewis (1856–1924) was an American jockey in Thoroughbred horse racing.
+Oliver Lewis (December 22, 1856 – January 30, 1924) was an American jockey in Thoroughbred horse racing.
 On May 17, 1875, Lewis won the very first Kentucky Derby aboard Aristides.
 The pair won by a reported two lengths, setting a new American record time for a mile-and-a-half race.
 Lewis and Aristides took second place in the Belmont Stakes, which is now the third race of the U.S. Triple Crown series.
-He is the great great grandfather of actor Rodney Van Johnson (Passions).